-Item 2 Properties
+Properties

-As at December 31, 2019, the Company owns a parcel of land it acquired in Davao City.
-Other than this, the Company does not own any material real properties and all of its manufacturing facilities and laboratories are located on land owned by CII.
+As of the date of this Report, the Company does not own any material real properties, and all of its manufacturing facilities and laboratories are located on land owned by CII.

-The Company leases all real properties and facilities for its air conditioning manufacturing facilities and laboratories from CII under a three-year renewable lease agreement.
-The agreement was renewed for a three-year term January 1, 2019 to December 31, 2021.
+The Company leases all real property and facilities for its air conditioning manufacturing facilities and laboratories from CII under a lease agreement.